Alex Rodriguez: Use of performance-enhancing drugs

 The 2003 test results were supposed to remain anonymous and the samples destroyed.
 However, a coded master list of 104 players was seized during the BALCO investigation, turning up in a 2004 federal raid on Comprehensive Drug Testing's facility in Long Beach, California.
-A month later, the physical samples were seized by federal agents raiding Quest Diagnostics in Las Vegas, Nevada.
-The list of the 104 positive-testing players was released to the Major League Baseball Players Association (MLBPA) in 2004.
+A month later, the physical samples were seized by federal agents raiding Quest Diagnostics in Las Vegas.
+The list of the 104 positive-testing players was released to the MLB Players Association (MLBPA) in 2004.
 The players' union later said that the 104 positive samples were in the process of being destroyed when they were subpoenaed by federal authorities in November 2003, making continued destruction "improper."

 Although testosterone is available by prescription for some uses, Primobolan has no approved prescription use.
 Also known as methenolone or metenolone enanthate, it is the same steroid that Barry Bonds is alleged to have tested positive for in 2000 and 2001.
 A fairly weak steroid on its own, it is generally used in conjunction with other steroids.
 The drug is generally preferred in injected rather than oral form due to its cost.
-An official statement by Major League Baseball made shortly after Rodriguez's test results became public expressed "grave concern" without naming Rodriguez, noting that "because the survey testing that took place in 2003 was intended to be non-disciplinary and anonymous, we can not make any comment on the accuracy of this report as it pertains to the player named."
+An official statement by MLB made shortly after Rodriguez's test results became public expressed "grave concern" without naming Rodriguez, noting that "because the survey testing that took place in 2003 was intended to be non-disciplinary and anonymous, we can not make any comment on the accuracy of this report as it pertains to the player named."

 In an interview with ESPN after the report came out, citing "an enormous amount of pressure to perform", Rodriguez admitted to using banned substances from 2001 to 2003.
 "All my years in New York have been clean", he added, saying he had not used banned substances since last taking them following a spring training injury in 2003 while playing for the Rangers.
 "Back then, [baseball] was a different culture", Rodriguez said.
 "It was very loose.
 I was young, I was stupid, I was naïve.
 And I wanted to prove to everyone that I was worth being one of the greatest players of all time.
 I did take a banned substance.
 And for that, I am very sorry and deeply regretful."
 Rodriguez said he could not be sure of the name(s) of the substance(s) he had used.

 Rodriguez said he was never told that he was among the 104 players who tested positive, only that a tip came in August 2004 from Gene Orza of the MLBPA that he "may or may not have" failed his 2003 test.
-Orza is accused by three (unnamed) MLB players of tipping Rodriguez to an upcoming drug test in September 2004.
-Orza and the MLBPA have denied the allegations.
+Orza was accused by three (unnamed) MLB players of tipping Rodriguez to an upcoming drug test in September 2004; both Orza and the MLBPA have denied the allegations.